 The Wake Forest School of Medicine Department of Dermatology International Fellowship Program, directed by Rita Pichardo-Geisinger, MD, offers comprehensive clinical and research experiences tailored to the needs of each fellow.
 Working directly with internationally recognized dermatologists, fellows gain clinical skills that will serve them and their patients when they return to their home countries.

 The mission is to provide a general medical dermatology and dermatology research educational program for international (non-U.S.) dermatology residents or dermatology graduates who want to expand their clinical and research experience in the field of dermatology.

-Our next available position is to start in July 1, 2021.
-Application process will be closed in October 1, 2020, for this position.
+Our next available position is to start in January 2022.
+Application process will be closed on July 1, 2021 for this position.
 The International Fellowship review committee evaluate all the applications and will select one fellow to start in this time frame.